rsksmart/RSKIPs/IPs/RSKIP185.md

 release_request_rejected(address indexed sender, uint amount, int reason)
 ```

-- sender: the rskAddress of the release requester.
+- sender: the RSK address of the release requester.
 - amount: amount in weis the user sent to the Bridge.
 - reason: a numeric reason representing why the release was rejected.
 - - **1**: amount is less than required.
-- - **2**: caller is a contract.
+- - **2**: sender is a contract.

 ## Rationale